rewoma19/summer-of-python/making_the_grade/loops.md

 While you can give "partial credit" on exam questions, overall exam scores have to be **int**s.
 So before you can do anything else with the class scores, you need to go through the grades and turn any **float** scores into **int**s.
 Lucky for you, Python has the built-in **round()** function you can use.

 Create the function **round_scores(student_scores)** that takes a **list** of **student_scores**.
 This function should consume the input **list** and **return** a new list with all the scores converted to **int**s.
 The order of the scores in the resulting **list** is not important.

+## Task 2

+### Non-Passing Students

+As you were grading the exam, you noticed some students weren't performing as well as you had hoped.
+But you were distracted, and forgot to note exactly how many students.

+Create the function **count_failed_students(student_scores)** that takes a **list** of **student_scores**.
+This function should count up the number of student who dont't have passing scores and return that count as an integer.
+A student needs a score greater than **40** to achieve a passing grade on the exam.